 Using a safety belt is one of the easiest and most important things you can do to save lives.

 Make sure kids always ride in the back seat, buckled up or in car seats.

 8. Stay Focused

 If you need to attend to anything except driving, get off the road and stop.

 Driving distracted is as dangerous as driving impaired.

 Take regular breaks, get another driver to relieve you, or get off the road and find a safe place to rest.

-Alcohol and other drugs impair both judgement and reaction time.
+Alcohol and other drugs impair judgment and reaction time.
 There is no safe limit for drinking before driving.

-Many prescription medications and over-the-counter drugs cause dizziness or sleepiness, and can slow reaction time.
-If your medication carries a warning, take it seriously – have someone else drive or find another way to your destination.
+Prescription medications and over-the-counter drugs may cause dizziness, sleepiness and/or slow reaction time.
+If your medication carries a warning, have someone else drive or use other transportation.